 At the end of these delightful 13 days of sharing food, gifts, and joyful moments with family members come the Nowruz's last celebration and zenith: Sizdah Bedar, Nature's Day.

 On this day, Iranians hold large picnic outdoors, enjoying spring and nature at its best.
 It is the moment to collect the greenery of the Haft-Sin Table and discard them into running water.
-For three weeks now, the "sabzeh" have taken with them all the household's bad luck and sickness, and their released into nature is a way to ward off the evil's eye.
+For three weeks now, the "sabzeh" have taken with them all the household's bad luck and sickness, and they are released into nature to ward off the evil's eye.